ClecioJung/lib-cj/README.md

 $ make test
 ```

-Please note that this project is not recommended for commercial use and is intended primarily for educational purposes and experimentation.
+Please note that this project is not optimized, and therefore not recommended for commercial use.
+This project was primarily created for educational purposes and as an experiment.